-It’s easy to get behind on managing project costs amid all your other day-to-day responsibilities, especially if you have a lot of projects going at the same time.
+It’s easy to get behind on managing project finances amid all your other day-to-day responsibilities, especially if you have a lot of projects going at the same time.

 But if you don’t understand financial management, you’ll likely experience overservicing, delivery delays, and less profitable projects.